Offshore Islands Development Act

 Article 9-3

-An original obligee before laying mines on April 30, 1971, or a possessor or his/her heir(s) by adverse possession according to Civil Code, of a land that locates within a minefield in the areas of Kinmen and that is registered as public land without following a remunerative procedure such as expropriation or procurement may, within five years after the amendment of this Article coming into force on May 26, 2015, apply to local Land Administration for the return of the land.
+An original obligee before laying mines on April 30, 1971, or possessors or their heirs by adverse possession according to the Civil Code, of a land that locates within a minefield in the areas of Kinmen and that is registered as public land without following a remunerative procedure such as expropriation or procurement may, within five years from the date on which the amendment to this Act enters into force on May 26, 2015, apply to local Land Administration for the return of the land.

-Those applying for the return in accordance with the preceding Paragraph should present one of the following relevant certified documents that demonstrate the ownership of the land, or acquisition of the land by adverse possession in accordance with Civil Code, prior to laying landmines:
+Those applying for the return in accordance with the preceding paragraph should present one of the following relevant certified documents that demonstrate the ownership of the land, or acquisition of the land by adverse possession in accordance with the Civil Code, prior to laying landmines:

 1. Certified documents of the land title prior to laying mines.